 King’s garden (against wall with a gate leading into the area between the walls) (Jeremiah 39:4; 52:7).
 Probably the same as the Garden of Uzza where King Manasseh and King Amon were buried (2 Kings 21:18, 26).

-Maps of Jerusalem for Terror on Every Side!
+Jeremiah Maps: Jerusalem for Terror on Every Side!

 The series Terror on Every Side! on the life of Jeremiah has many events that take place in Jerusalem, so I have also created a version of the map of Jerusalem that identifies some of these places.
 These locations are marked in grey, since I have to admit that they are mostly guesswork.